Gurgaon: Entertainment and performing arts

 Notable performing art venues in the city include Epicentre in Sector 44 and Nautanki Mehal at the Kingdom of Dreams near IFFCO Chowk.
+Gurgaon also has Museo Camera, a photography museum established by photographer Aditya Arya that displays historic cameras and photographic archives.

 Bollywood actor Rajkummar Rao was born in Gurgaon.

 Languages and dialect

 The lingua franca spoken in Gurgaon is Hindi, though a segment of the population understands and speaks English.
 The local dialect spoken in the region is known as Ahirwati.
 The dialect used in Hindi is similar to that of Delhi, and is considered neutral, though the regional influences from the states of Haryana, Uttar Pradesh and Punjab adds an accent to the language.
 English is spoken with an Indian accent, with a primarily North Indian influence.
 Since Gurgaon has many international call centres, the employees are usually given formal training in neutral pronunciation in order to be understandable to native English speakers.
 Haryanvi and Punjabi are other popular languages spoken in the city.

 Sports

 The city has two major sports stadiums: Tau Devi Lal Stadium in Sector 38, which has facilities for cricket, football, basketball and athletics as well as a sports hostel, and Nehru Stadium which is designed for football and athletics.
 Amity United FC is a tenant of Tau Devi Lal Stadium.
 Gurgaon district has nine golf courses and is described as the "heart of India's golfing country".

 Joginder Rao, a domestic cricket player, was from Gurgaon.